MathGnt/MathGnt/README.md

 # Hi, I'm Mathis 👋

-iOS Developer focused on Clean Architecture, Swift Concurrency, and building apps that people actually want to use.
+iOS Developer focused on Swift Concurrency and good architecture.

 ## What I Build